maknarfanar/earthworks-lidar/README.md

 ## Data Source
 Ohio Geographically Referenced Information Program https://gis1.oit.ohio.gov/geodatadownload/

-A list of tiles used in this study are in this repo under the tiles_and_weights folder
+A list of tiles used in this study are in this repo under the tiles_and_weights folder.
+To acquire the data one needs to access the site and look for the tile IDs from the tile_and_weights folder.
+This direct link to the DEM files by county may be useful for gathering these: https://gis1.oit.ohio.gov/ZIPARCHIVES_III/ELEVATION/3DEP/DEM/

 ## Geographic Focus
 - Ohio
 - UNESCO World Heritage List sites for Hopewell Ceremonial Earthworks: https://whc.unesco.org/en/list/1689/maps/

 ## Notebooks
 Each notebook runs independently.

 - 01_cae_v1.ipynb — Baseline CAE model (no output activation)